CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 practice of shaking down naval yard workers of political donations.

-political corruption, Tammy Hall and Boss Tweed.
-Mark Twain, "I think I
+political corruption, Tammy hall, Boss Tweed.
+Mark Twain "I think I

 1883 Civil Service Reform Act aka Pendleton Act.
 Applied the Naval Appropriation Act to all